First Corinthians 16:1

 you surrender yourself to the benefit of others, then this is one of the things

-opposition.
+be opposition.
 There will be disappointments and sorrows.
-There will be enemies.
-"They that live
+There will be

-Don’t let it make you bitter.
-Learn to say what Jesus said, "Father, forgive
+is part of the territory.
+Do not let it make you bitter.
+Learn to say what Jesus

-but his will was not at all to come at this time; but he will come when he
+brothers; but his will was not at all to come at this time; but he will come

-very noticeable that Paul treated these fellow-workers as equals.
-There was no
+It is very noticeable that Paul treated these fellow-workers as equals.
+There

 In the next couple of verses Paul has a few